-The Christmas cactus is a very popular Holiday blooming plant second only to the Poinsettia.
+Christmas cactus are a very popular Holiday blooming plant second only to the Poinsettia.

 This zygo-cactus, native to Central and South America comes in many colors including, white, pink, yellow, orange, red and purple.
 Through years of hybridization, we now have Christmas cactus, Easter cactus and Thanksgiving cactus.
 They are called epiphytes and grow in the same environment as orchids.
-The cactus grow in forks of trees where leaves and other debris accumulate and decay.
-Their cultural requirements are very different from the familiar desert cacti.
+In the wild, the cactus grow in forks of trees where leaves and other debris accumulate and decay.
+Their cultural requirements are very different from the desert cacti we are more familiar with.

-The best time for repotting, pruning or shaping is right before its growth spurt between February- April.
+Re-potting: The best time for re-potting, pruning or shaping is right before its growth spurt between February- April.
 Christmas cactus like being root bound so don’t be too quick to put it in a larger pot.